Created before Nov 2016

 Share this page:

 DNB, founded in 1822, is Norway’s largest financial services group.
 The Group consists of brands such as DNB, Vital, Nordlandsbanken, Cresco, Postbanken, DnB NORD and Carlson.
 The group's activities are primarily focused on Norway.
-It is one of the world's foremost shipping banks and an international player in the energy sector and the fisheries and seafood industry.
-At the end of 2016 DNB controlled assets worth NOK 2.653 trillion.
+DNB is mainly active in providing finance for shipping, the energy sector and the fisheries and seafood industry.

 Dronning Eufemias Gate 30